Georg Wüst: Life

 The Institute and Museum of Marine Sciences in Berlin was destroyed by bombing in 1944 and was never rebuilt after the end of World War II.

 In early 1946 Wüst was offered the job of rebuilding marine research in Kiel, Germany.
 The Institute of Marine Science (German: Institut für Meereskunde Kiel) of the University of Kiel (German: Christian-Albrechts-Universität zu Kiel, CAU) had also lost many members of its staff and its building by a bombing raid.
 Wüst became Professor of Oceanography and Maritime Meteorology at Kiel University and Director of the Institute of Marine Science.
 He succeeded in bringing back some of the earlier staff, was provided with an old villa as an institute building, obtained the research cutter Südfall and restarted marine science teaching.
 The main focus of the institute in Kiel had been marine biology in the shallow seas of the Baltic and the North Sea before, with some history of hydrography, marine chemistry and marine geology.
 Wüst brought his experience in deep-sea research to bear in the scientific orientation of the Kiel institute.
 He and ultimately his successor from 1959, Günter Dietrich, an earlier collaborator in the Berlin institute, changed the earlier focus towards deep ocean work, in particular in physical oceanography and marine chemistry.
 With this scientific orientation and the related teaching the Kiel institute took over the legacy of the Berlin institute.
 In particular the teaching required a close association with Kiel University.
 From 1950 to 1952 Wüst served as Dean of the Faculty of Philosophy which also enclosed Mathematics and Science at that time.

 After his retirement at Kiel University in 1959, Wüst followed an invitation to be a visiting professor at the Lamont–Doherty Earth Observatory in Columbia-University, New York, USA.
 Here, his main focus was the circulation in the Caribbean Sea.
 During this stay in the USA, Wüst also accepted an invitation in 1962 to the Walker-Ames-Chair of the University of Washington in Seattle.
 After his return to Germany in 1965 he was a visiting professor at the Institute of Meteorology of the University of Bonn (German: Rheinische Friedrich-Wilhelms-Universität Bonn) in Germany until 1967.

-Georg Wüst was married to Martha Wüst from 1921 to 1941.
+Georg Wüst was married to Martha Wüst from 1921 until she died in 1941.
 They had two children.
 From 1943 he was remarried to Maria Wüst.